✅ Who this guide is for:

 How is Nepali writing different from Hindi?

-What's the correct stroke order for Nepali letters?
+What is the correct stroke order for Nepali letters?

 My child can write English but struggles with Nepali.
 Why?